 The practice manager aimed to settle complaints in-house and invited patients to speak with them in person to discuss these.
 Information was available about organisations patients could contact if not satisfied with the way the practice dealt with their concerns.

-We looked at comments, compliments and complaints the practice received during the last 12 months.
-On social media, the practice's website and NHS Choices there were numerous recordings of how patients were very happy with the practice, staff and the care provided.
-The practice had three complaints during this time.
-Review of the complaint system showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.
+We looked at comments, compliments and complaints the practice received in a 12 month period.

+These showed the practice responded to concerns appropriately and discussed outcomes with staff to share learning and improve the service.

 Leadership capacity and capability